You are here

 Price Adjustment in Case of Right Shares Offerings

-The in-corporation of additional capital takes place directly in the Value of Investment Before right offerings (via addition) and indirectly in the Value of Investment After right offerings.
+The incorporation of additional capital takes place directly in the Value of Investment Before right offerings (via addition) and indirectly in the Value of Investment After right offerings.

-That means that equality equation becomes,
+That means that the equality equation becomes,

 Value of Investment Before right offerings (VIB) + Additional Capital Raised (ACR) = Value of Investment After right offerings (VIA)